tunroam/paper/report/720future.md

 This allows the attacker to visit the website
 (e.g. by modifying `/etc/hosts`)
 without VPN,
-leaking the SNI (Server Name Indication) to the ISP of the AP provider.
+leaking the server name indication (SNI) to the ISP of the AP provider.

 Future research could look into (deep) packet inspection (DPI) or other ways to avoid this potential abuse case.